 1. Run Separate, Dedicated Power to the Radio

 While it may be tempting to easily pull power from an unused accessory output in the factory fuse panel (or worse yet, use a plug-in cigarette lighter adapter), it could hinder the radio’s ability to transmit and receive.
-That’s because factory vehicle wiring harness is filled with interconnected circuits, and things like the vehicle’s fuel injectors or alternator could introduce electrical noise or radio frequency interference (RFI) into the radio.
+That’s because a factory vehicle wiring harness is filled with interconnected circuits, and things like the vehicle’s fuel injectors or alternator could introduce electrical noise or radio frequency interference (RFI) into the radio.

 You may also enjoy this article: What is EMI & RFI?
 And How Can You Stop Electric & Ignition Interference?